Michelle Malonza

 Research Associate

-Michelle is a Research Associate at ILINA.
-So far, her work has been focused on the governance of AI in Global South contexts and Agentic AI governance.
-She is also interested in the effect of AI on existing legal infrastructure, as well as questions of regulatory design and interpretation.
-Michelle was previously an AI Futures Fellow and a Visiting Researcher at the Centre for the Study of Existential Risk (CSER) at the University of Cambridge.
+Michelle is a Research Associate at ILINA, where she co-leads the Program's policy engagement, mentors Junior Research Fellows, and conducts research.
+Her research so far has focused on the governance of AI in Global South contexts, including co-authoring a paper mapping the roles that these contries can play in ensuring safe AI development, and most recently, examining the risks of automation-first AI adoption.
+She is interested in regulatory design and interpretation, and in how exisiting legal principles can be adapted to govern AI.
+Previously, she was an AI Futures Fellow and a Visiting Researcher at the Centre for the Study of Existential Risk (CSER).
 She holds an undergraduate law degree from Strathmore University and a Master of Laws degree from Columbia Law School.

 Contact: michelle@ilinaprogram.org